stemid/ecsapi/dispatch_plugin/README.md

 # Dispatch plugin

 Plugin dispatches alert data from ECS to a command.
+If available this plugin will attempt a connection to the MS API to get alert users information.

 # Configuration